 Problems and Solutions Anchor Chart

 This anchor chart helps students map the problems and solutions in Chapter 4.
-Notice the anchor chart has been completed using sticky notes.
-This way the anchor chart may be reused again and again.
+By using sticky notes, the anchor chart may be reused again and again.

 Have students use the graphic organizer for notes.
 Notice the notes in the photo above are not in complete sentences.
 Glue the organizer to the left side of the notebook page.
 On the right side of the notebook, students use the notes to write the details in paragraph form.

 Students complete the organizer by writing complete sentences.